Review of 2017’s photography

 RAF Fylingdales on Lockton High Moor

 The North York Moors has been another area neglected by myself in recent years.
 Realising this I put aside the end of August and start of September to concentrate on the area – a ‘North York Moors month’ of sorts.
-And what a great decision that turned out to be!
+This was deliberately timed to coincide with the moorland heather coming into flower.
+What a great decision that turned out to be!

 A late addition to my Yorkshire Dales photo collection has ended up being my favourite Dales photo of the year.
 A surprise as I had already selected a different photo for this title earlier in December.

-I’m glad this came out as well as it did as, hardly surprisingly, it was a bit cold up there.
+I’m glad this came out as well as it did as, hardly surprisingly, it was a bit cold on Whernside.
 The combination of strong wind, sub-zero temperatures and standing around waiting for the light to be right meant that I appreciated every layer I had on.
 And there were many!

 Helmsley Moor and Roppa Cross North